Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/core-info.md

 The core info gives information on the embedded core and network data.

 Users can access the core info page using two methods:
-- When the user is not logged in: Click on the info icon at the top left (marked in red)
+- When the user is not logged in: Tap on the info icon at the top left (marked in red)

 ![mobile-wallet-info-icon.jpg](/mobile-wallet-info-icon.jpg)

-- When the user is logged in: On the overview, click on the `hamburger` icon on the top left which opens the user information pane and then click on `Core information`.
+- When the user is logged in: On the overview, tap on the `hamburger` icon on the top left which opens the user information pane and then tap on `Core information`.

 ![mobile-wallet-overview.jpeg](/mobile-wallet-overview.jpeg)<p align = center>*Mobile wallet Overview*</p>